rapid7/insightconnect-plugins/plugins/manage_engine_service_desk/help.md

 #### Edit Request Note

-This action this operation helps you update a note.
+This action allows you to update a note.
+At least one parameter except Request ID and Note ID is required.

 ##### Input